Understanding and Improving Communication Performance in Multi-node LLM Inference: Results and Discussion

-Figure~\ref{fig:compare_pm} shows the relative speedup of YALIS (TP) using NVRAR over NCCL all-reduce for 70B and 405B models, on Perlmutter and Vista.
-On Perlmutter, for the 70B model (left), NVRAR accelerates YALIS (TP) by 1.3x for NumPrompts (\#P) = 8 and 32 GPUs.
-For this configuration, the all-reduce message size is 128 KB, for which our microbenchmark setup showed slowdowns with NVRAR in the previous section (Figure~\ref{fig:heatmap_nccl_nvrar_pm}).
-To investigate this discrepancy, we profiled NVRAR in both setups, and found that the intra-node all-gather phase is 4-5x slower in the microbenchmark than in YALIS (see appendix).
-Although the root cause remains unclear, we conclude that our microbenchmark setup does not perfectly capture the workload nuances, with factors such as cache performance and back-to-back kernel launches likely contributing to the difference.
-Nevertheless, overall speedup trends are consistent.
-NVRAR achieves a higher 1.86x speedup for NumPrompts = 32 on 32 GPUs (message size 512 KB).
-For the 405B model (middle plot), speedups range from 1.17x to 1.72x, again higher due to the more favorable message sizes (256 KB and 1024 KB) compared to the 70B model.
-On Vista (right), NVRAR accelerates YALIS by up to 1.92x for the 70B model with NumPrompts = 32 and 16 GPUs.
-Speedups on Vista are consistently higher than on Perlmutter, in agreement with our microbenchmarking.
+Figure~\ref{fig:compare_pm} (left and middle) reports the relative speedup of YALIS (TP) with NVRAR over NCCL all-reduce for the 70B and 405B models on Perlmutter under the decode-heavy workload.
+For the 70B model (left), NVRAR accelerates YALIS (TP) by 1.3$\times$ for NumPrompts(\#P)=8 on 32 GPUs.
+For this configuration, the all-reduce message size is 128\,KB, where our standalone microbenchmark reports slowdowns with NVRAR (Figure~\ref{fig:scaling_nccl_nvrar_pm}).
+We attribute this to the microbenchmark launching all-reduces back-to-back without interleaved computation, unlike real workloads.
+As a result, NVRAR's deferred peer synchronization (Section~\ref{subsec:seqnum_sync}) triggers immediately at the start of the next all-reduce, without any computation to hide it.
+When we run the microbenchmark with interleaved computation, the trends match end-to-end results (Appendix~\ref{sec:appendix_microbenchmark_endtoend}).
+For \#P=32 on 32 GPUs (message size 512\,KB), NVRAR-based TP achieves a 1.86$\times$ speedup over NCCL-based TP.
+For the 405B model (middle plot), speedups range from 1.17$\times$--1.72$\times$, aided by more favorable message sizes (256\,KB and 1024\,KB) compared to the 70B model.
+We observe similar speedups on Vista (Appendix~\ref{sec:appendix_nvrar_performance}).
+With vLLM (TP), NVRAR delivers up to 1.81$\times$ speedup for the 70B model (Figure~\ref{fig:compare_pm} right), demonstrating that the gains generalize beyond YALIS.